Stumble/sqlc/GUIDE.md

 ```

 ## Getting started

-It is recommended to read [Sqlc doc](https://docs.sqlc.dev/en/stable/) to get the
+It is recommended to read [Sqlc doc](https://docs.sqlc.dev/en/stable/) to get some
-general idea of how to use sqlc.
+general ideas of how to use sqlc.
 In the following example, we will pay more
 attention to things that are different to official sqlc.

-Now, we will build a online bookstore, with unit tests, to demonstrate how to use this combo.
+In this tutorial, we will build a online bookstore, with unit tests, to demonstrate how to use this combo.
+The project can be found here: [bookstroe](https://github.com/Stumble/bookstore).

 ### Project structure

-After `go mod init`, we created a sqlc.yaml file that manages the code generation, under `pkg/repos/`.
+After `go mod init`, we created a `sqlc.yaml` file that manages the code generation, under `pkg/repos/`.
 This will be the root directory for our data access layer.

-Also, let's start with building a table that stores book informations.
+First, let's start with building a table that stores book information.

 ```bash
 .